-This is to certify that the thesis prepared
+This is to cert ify that the thesis prepared

-- By: Fatemeh Ahmadi - Entitled: A N-ary Sorting System Using An Integrated Droplet-Digital Microfluidics (ID2M)
+By: Fatemeh Ahmadi

+Entitled: A N-ary Sorting System Using An Integrated Droplet-Digital Microfluidics (ID2M)

-and submitted in partial fulfillment of the requirements for the degree of complies with the regulations of this University and meets the accepted standards with respect to originality and quality.
+and submitted l in partial fulfillment of the rec uirements for the degree of

 Master of Applied Science (Electrical and Computer Engineering)

+complies with originality and ity and meets the accepted standards with respect

 Signed by the final examining committee:

 Chair

 Dr. D. Qiu

-External Examiner

-Dr. A. De Visscher (CME)
+Dr. A. De Visscher (C External Examiner

 Internal Examiner

 Dr. H. Benali

-Supervisor

-Dr. S. Shih
+Dr. S. Shih Supervisor

-Approved by:

-Dr. W.E.
+Approved by: Dr. W.E.
 Lynch, Chair Department of Electrical and Computer Engineering

+20 Dr. Amir Asif, Dean,

+D1. / 111111 / 1511, DC411,

-Dr. Amir Asif, Dean, Faculty of Engineering and Computer Science
+Faculty of Engineering and Computer Science